apache/aurora/docs/configuration-reference.md

 zk_path parameter).
 If no Announcer object is specified, no announcement will take place.
 For more information about ServerSets, see the [User Guide](user-guide.md).

+By default, the hostname in the registered endpoints will be the `--hostname` parameter that is passed to the mesos slave.
+To override the hostname value, the executor can be started with `--announcer-hostname=<overriden_value>`.
+If you decide to use `--announcer-hostname` and if the overriden value needs to change for every executor, then the executor has to be started inside a wrapper, see [Executor Wrapper](#executor-wrapper).

+For example, if you want the hostname in the endpoint to be an IP address instead of the hostname, the `--hostname` parameter to the mesos slave can be set to the machine IP or the executor can be started with `--announcer-hostname=<host_ip>` while wrapping the executor inside a script.

 | object                         | type      | description
 | -------                        | :-------: | --------
 | ```primary_port```             | String    | Which named port to register as the primary endpoint in the ServerSet (Default: `http`)